hiradtaba/DiceProbCalculator/README.md

-This Program allows the user to see the different possible sums of N dices, each of which has Q sides.
+This Program allows the user to see the different possible sums and their respective probabilitites of N dice, each of which has Q sides.
-The program outputs the prbabilities in a table and determins which sum(s) have the highest probability.
+The program outputs the prbabilities in a table and determines which sum(s) have the highest probability.